danielsc/azureml-debug-training/Setting up VSCode Remote on an AzureML Notebook VM.md

 Here some details on the fields:

 - `Host`: use whatever shorthand you like for the VM
-- `HostName`: This is teh IP address of the VM pulled from the above configuration page
+- `HostName`: This is the IP address of the VM pulled from the above configuration page
 - `User`: this needs to be `azureuser`
 - `IdentityFile`: should point to the file where you saved the privat key

-Next install VS Code Insiders from here: https://code.visualstudio.com/insiders/ and then click on the Remote-SSH icon on the left to pick the SSH host configuration you just created.
+Next install VS Code Insiders from here: https://code.visualstudio.com/insiders/ and then click on the Remote-SSH icon on the left to show your SSH configurations, then right-click on the SSH host configuration you just created, and select 'Connect to Host in current Window'.

+From here on, you are entirely working on the Notebook VM and you can now edit, debug, use git, use extensions, etc. -- just like you can with your local VSCode.

 ![](img/vscode_connect.gif)